happyhappysundays/SparkBox/README.md

 # Compile options

-Uncomment ONE battery option to match your hardware.
+**define CLASSIC**

+Uncomment this to use with Android devices that are happier with classic BT code.

 **define BATT_CHECK_0**